Canon 60D vs Sony A6000

 It is notable that the 60D has a microphone port, which is missing on the A6000.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 60D and the A6000 have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the A6000 have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the A6000 was followed by the Sony A6300.
+Further information on the features and operation of the 60D and A6000 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Sony A6000 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 60D or the Sony A6000 – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 60D: